An asymptotic distribution theory for Eulerian recurrences with applications

 where $q,r>0$ and $p\le qr$ (implying that $[z^nv^k]F(,v)\ge0$).
 With the notations of \eqref{F-ABC}, we take $\kappa=r$, $\Lambda=0$, $K(z,v) = e^{p(1-v)z}$ and

 Then the dominant singularity $\rho(v)$ solves the equation $1=ve^{q(1-v)z}$ and $\rho(1)=q^{-1}$, namely,

-One checks that $\rho'(1)=-\frac12q\ne0$.
+One checks that $-\rho'(1)=\frac1{2q}\ne0$.
 Also by the Taylor expansion

 we then obtain $(\mu,\sigma^2)=\lpa{\frac12,\frac1{12}}$.
-We see that the variance constant does not require the calculation of the second moment and the square of the mean, making it a \emph{cancellation-free} approach for computing the variance.
+We see that the variance constant does not require the calculation of the second moment and the square of the mean, making it a \emph{cancellation-free} approach for computing the variance; see \cite{Hwang1994} for more information on quasi-powers framework.
 Furthermore, finer results such as cumulants of higher orders and more effective asymptotic approximations can be derived.
 For example, in the above case, we see that all odd cumulants are bounded, and all even cumulants are asymptotically linear; in particular, the fourth and sixth cumulants are asymptotic to $-\frac1{120}n$ and $\frac1{252}n$, respectively.

 In Table~\ref{tab-qp}, we list the mean and the variance constants of a few cases to be discussed below.

 \begin{small}

 \end{small}